-People of all ages, sex and race can be affected, although children, elderly people and immunocompromised patients (eg diabetes, neutropenia, immunosuppressive medication, malignancy, HIV) tend to have a greater chance of infection.
+People of all ages, sex and race can be affected, although children, older people and immunocompromised patients (eg, diabetes, neutropenia, immunosuppressive medication, malignancy, HIV) tend to have a higher chance of infection.
 Other factors that increase the risk of ecthyma include:

 Ecthyma most often affects buttocks, thighs, legs, ankle and feet.
 Occasionally, the local lymph nodes become swollen and painful.

 Ecthyma lesion usually begins as a vesicle (small blister) or a pustule on an inflamed area of skin.

 Soak a clean cloth in a mixture of half a cup of white vinegar in a litre of tepid water.
 Apply the compress to moist areas for about ten minutes several times a day.
 Gently wipe off the crusts.